Azure/Azure-Sentinel/Solutions/Recorded Future Identity/Playbooks/readme.md

 <br/>

 **Important:**
-- **Make sure you deploy all 3 "Reactive" playbooks before deploying "Base" playbooks.
-And make sure you configure all 3 "Reactive" playbooks before running "Base" playbooks.**
+- **Make sure you deploy all 3 "Search" playbooks before deploying "Base" playbooks.
+And make sure you configure all 3 "Search" playbooks before running "Base" playbooks.**
-- **Make sure to specify correct "Reactive" playbook names while deploying "Base" playbooks.** "Correct" - are just the same as you have used while deploying "Reactive" playbooks.
+- **Make sure to specify correct "Search" playbook names while deploying "Base" playbooks.** "Correct" - are just the same as you have used while deploying "Search" playbooks.
 - **Make sure to use `lookup_lookback_days` same or larger than `search_lookback_days`.
 Otherwise you can encounter a situation when you get empty results on Lookup for the compromised credentials from the Search.**

 <br/>